 - c.
-Strengthen institutional capacity for effective implementation of resilience solutions.
-Targeted technical assistance may be provided along with investment projects to strengthen institutional capacity for the implementation of adaptation measures.
-This support can help update national standards and codes for resilient infrastructure, develop regulations for implementation and enforcement of nature-based solutions, and update procurement procedures to engage local communities in small scale resilience activities at the local level. - 54.
+Strengthen institutional capacity for effective implementation and monitoring of resilience solutions.
+Targeted technical assistance may be provided along with investment projects to strengthen institutional capacity for the implementation and monitoring of adaptation measures.
+This support can help update national standards and codes for resilient infrastructure, develop regulations for implementation and enforcement of nature-based solutions, and update procurement procedures to engage local communities in small scale resilience activities at the local level. - 58.
 Component 3: Build country systems to manage residual climate risk.
-Based on the understanding of climate risk and adaptation limits identified in component 1, this component will provide support for the following activities: - a.
-Identify and support investments to manage residual climate risk.
-Provide technical assistance to identify technical, institutional, and financial needs for managing residual climate risk, including identifying the needs of different stakeholders, like local governments, youth, women, and Indigenous population.
+Based on the understanding of climate risk and adaptation limits identified in component 1, this component will support countries to identify gender-responsive needs and improve systems to manage residual climate risk.
+Such improved systems will help countries to be better prepared to access funding from the proposed new loss and damage fund, once established.
+The component will provide support for the following activities:

+- 59. Identify and support investments to manage residual climate risk.
+Provide technical assistance to identify technical, institutional, and financial needs for managing residual climate risk, including identifying the needs of different stakeholders, like local governments, youth, women, poor households, populations residing in vulnerable geographies, and Indigenous population.
 Such needs may include strengthening disaster preparedness capacity of local government, strengthening end-to-end early warning systems, and financing to deal with disasters.
+The identification of needs will also help the countries to access other potential sources of funding in the future, including the proposed new fund on loss and damage.
 CRP will provide concessional finance (loans and grants) to implement such investments (packaged with investments under component 2, where relevant) that will help manage residual climate risk and, thereby, reduce climate-related losses and damages.
-Grants will only be provided for interventions that generate public goods and/or targets support for the poorest populations. - b.
+Grants will only be provided for interventions that generate public goods and/or targets support for the poorest and socially excluded populations.
+CRP will not fund any activities in the context of post-disaster recovery and reconstruction. - 60.
 Strengthen policy environment for residual risk management.
 CRP will provide technical assistance and/or investments (such as policy-based loans) to strengthen the enabling environment for better responding to severe and long-lasting climate impacts through policies, regulations, and legislation.
-Examples include strengthening policies on migration in the context of climate-related risks and its linkages with social protection systems and early warning systems. - c.
-Support local communities in documenting climate impacts.
-CRP will provide grant financing to help vulnerable communities document the impacts of climate risk, capture and transfer Indigenous practices that are at risks from climate impacts, and implement small-scale measures to minimize climate impacts of both slow and rapid onset events.
-Findings of such community-led interventions will be shared with governments to find opportunities for scale up.
+Examples include strengthening policies on migration in the context of climate-related risks and its linkages with social protection systems and early warning systems.
+Having such strengthened enabling environment will help the countries to access other potential sources of funding for implementation, such as through the proposed new fund on loss and damage, where applicable. - 61.
+Support local communities in documenting climate impacts, resilience solutions and monitoring adaptation mechanisms.
+CRP will provide grant financing to help vulnerable communities document the impacts of climate risk, capture and transfer indigenous practices that are at risks from climate impacts, implement, and monitor small-scale measures to minimize climate impacts of both slow and rapid onset events.
+Findings of such community-led interventions will be shared with governments to find opportunities for scaling up. - 62.
+Scale up implementation of disaster risk financing.
+In line with the priorities identified in the Sendai Framework for Disaster Risk Reduction 2015-2030, the CRP will provide technical assistance and concessional financing (loans) to support the design and piloting or scale up of innovative disaster risk financing solutions, including insurance products, to help respond to extreme events.